TOAST-DOCS/Gamebase/en/unreal-purchase.md

 ### List Purchasable Items

-아이템 목록을 조회하려면 다음 API를 호출합니다.
 To query the list of items, call the following API:
-콜백으로 반환되는 목록 안에는 각 아이템들에 대한 정보가 담겨 있습니다.
 The list of callback returns includes information of each item.

 **API**